 Mental Health in Bakersfield

 The Kern County Mental Health Department delivers mental health services to the people of Bakersfield and the surrounding areas.
-The department's mantra of hope, healing, and community is reflected in the way they offer their services.
-Programs for children, adults and the elderly are available.
+The department's mantra of hope, healing, and community is reflected in the way they provide their services.
+Programs for children, adults, and the elderly are available.
 Substance abuse recovery services are also offered.
-Those in need of legal assistance or help finding educational or job opportunities will also find those services at Kern County Mental Health.
+Those in need of legal assistance or require help finding educational or job opportunities will also find those services at Kern County Mental Health.
 For additional information about their programs, contact the department at 661-868-6600.4

 For individuals who wish to work in the mental health field as a licensed professional clinical counselor, the first step is to obtain an appropriate level of education.
 California State University at Bakersfield offers a Master's program in counseling psychology that prepares students for licensure in California.
 Classroom learning, combined with field experiences in clinical settings, gives students theoretical and real-world learning experiences.
 Graduates of the program have a wide range of knowledge and skills that prepare them to work in both public and private settings.
 More information about the program is available by calling 661-654-2363.5